laurentdibiase/EarthLoop-WebApp/ReadMe.txt

 This project use WebRTC API from the RTCMulticonnection Library of Muaz Khan https://github.com/muaz-khan.
-The audio plugins come form Faust code and are embeded in a Web Audio API
+The audio plugins come from Faust code and are embeded in a Web Audio API.

 //To launch the program file from terminal :